2021 Late Model Rules

 20G- 10.4 TRANSMISSION

-A. An OEM Stock production “manual” 3 or 4 speed transmissions must be used.
+A. Only OEM production stock 3 & 4 speed transmissions may be used.
 Top loader transmissions are not permitted.
 Gear ratio must be of stock OEM production.

 B. Only cast iron housings are permitted.
 Aluminum or magnesium transmission housings are not permitted.